-Because footwork is so vital in boosting a fighter’s game, it’s also critical to wear the best boxing shoes.
+Because footwork is so vital in boosting a fighter’s game, it’s also critical to wear the ideal boxing shoes.
 When a fighter cuts an angle to deter their opponent or moves forward aggressively, the best boxing shoes can ease movement and more stability.

 While some cross-training boxing shoes can help boxers exercise, most do not have the specialized attributes that some boxers require, such as ankle support, maximum traction, or flexibility.